 So, as we look ahead into the brave new world of IoT and edge computing, we will see a combination of cloud, regional data centers and localized edge computing that ideally will work in harmony to produce better business outcomes and bring Certainty in a Connected World.
 What those outcomes will be is up to each individual company, but optimizing operational processes, increasing revenue and improving customer experience are usually high on the list.
 Any company looking to leverage IoT technology needs to understand edge computing and determine where this decentralized approach will bring new efficiencies to their operations.

+For additional information on edge computing solutions, click here.
 To learn more about edge computing and it applications to companies, read this free white paper, “The Drivers and Benefits of Edge Computing.”